Weasyl/weasyl/source/index.rst

       The image displayed on the submission page, which may be smaller than the actual submission file.
 Cover images will be no larger than 1024 pixels by 3000 pixels.

+   ISO 8601 timestamp

+      A string representing a particular moment in time.
+Weasyl requires exactly one of the formats described by ISO 8601:
+      ``YYYY-MM-DDTHH:MM:SSZ``.
+For example, ``2014-02-12T17:00:00Z``.
+As this
+      includes a trailing ``Z``, the time is required to be in UTC.

    login name